42

 4.4 Vectorized operations

-Here is where vectors change how you think about code.
-If you want to convert five temperatures from Fahrenheit to Celsius in most languages, you write a loop: go through each element, apply the formula, store the result.
+Say you have five temperatures in Fahrenheit and want Celsius.
+In most languages, you write a loop: go through each element, apply the formula, store the result.
 In R:

 temperatures <- c(72, 85, 61, 90, 78)